SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 It serves to localize the robot in the saved map by using the AMCL package and autonomously moving it to multiple goal locations using move_base, while reading data from find_object_2d to place markers on objects.
 The code is loosely based on https://github.com/markwsilliman/turtlebot/blob/master/go_to_specific_point_on_map.py which includes the script to send one goal to the move_base.

+In order to place the markers the "visualization_marker_tutorial" must be installed from https://github.com/ros-visualization/visualization_tutorials

 Edit navigation_simulation.launch file to specify map.
 <arg name="map_file" default="$(find obstacle_avoidance)/maps/simulation_map.yaml"/>